Kurento/kurento/source/features/security.rst

      "password": "KEY_PASSWORD"
    }

-If you will be using a signed certificate issued by a trusted Certificate Authority such as Verisign or Let's Encrypt, then you are done.
+If you use a signed certificate issued by a trusted Certificate Authority such as Verisign or Let's Encrypt, then you are done.
 Just skip to the next section: :ref:`features-security-kms-wss-connect`.

 However, if you are going to use an untrusted self-signed certificate (typically during development), there is still more work to do.

-You can generate a self signed certificate by doing this:
+You can generate your own self-signed certificate, with these commands:

 .. code-block:: shell